Vital Records Online

 Order with confidence

 Learn how to order a Vermont birth certificate from the Vermont Department of Health (VDH).
-The current processing time is 10 to 20 days.
-The state fee for replacing a birth certificate ordered by mail is $10.00 each, while certificates requested online cost $12.00 each.
+The current processing time is 5 to 7 business days.
+The state fee for replacing a birth certificate ordered by mail is $10.00 each, while certificate requested online cost $12.00 each.
 Expedited overnight shipping is available for $14.50 when ordering online.
 Authorized individuals who can request the replacement include the person on record, certain family members, and legal representatives.

-How to Order State of Vermont Birth Certificates
+How to Order State of Vermont Birth Certificate

 Person ordering a birth certificate with a phone using VRO